How to Create 301 Redirects in WordPress (The Easy Way)

 That’s it!

 We hope this helped you learn how to add 301 redirects in WordPress.
 By redirecting your old pages to your new ones, you’ll help search engines and users not to get lost while browsing your website.
 It’ll help keep visitors on your page, as well as your rankings on Google.
+You may also want to check out our post on how to easily find and fix 404 errors and how to set up bulk 301 redirects in WordPress.

 Want to Try AIOSEO for Free?